Insuring a safe climate?

 Of the Australian general insurers, both QBE and Suncorp underwrite fossil fuel projects.

 In February 2017, London-based insurance giant Lloyd’s reported on the massive scale of potentially stranded fossil fuel related assets, finding the global insurance industry particularly exposed, and therefore vulnerable.
 The Lloyd’s report recommends insurers stress-test their portfolios against potential devaluation of carbon-intensive assets, and also actively contribute to legislative and regulatory development in order to reduce stranded asset risk.

 General insurers in Australia manage more than $80 billion, making them some of the biggest – and therefore most influential – asset managers in the country.
 Each of the big three insurers are heavily exposed to fossil fuel investments, and therefore stranded asset risk.

-Each of the major general insurers has incurred significant losses in the last five years, as the amounts they’ve paid out on claims for natural disaster events have far exceeded their provisions for such claims.
-By significant losses we mean:
+Each of the major general insurers has incurred significant losses recent years, as the amounts they’ve paid out on claims for natural disaster events have far exceeded their provisions for such claims.

 These losses highlight the growing difficulty insurers are facing as they try to predict potential payouts and price their premiums accordingly.
 The inability to properly price risks has raised concerns that some of the most disaster prone areas of Australia may be inadequately covered by insurers.